This Sunday – January 20 UU Access and Inclusion Ministry Service

 Leafblower for Sale

 We recently cleaned out the garage and are attempting to sell some equipment we no longer need.
 If you are interested in purchasing a new unopened/still in box Ryobi backpack leaf blower, please reach out to Bridge at email@example.com.
 We are asking $185 or best offer.
-We want to get this out of the garage before the snow comes!

 Time to Renew Your Membership in the UUCB Women’s Society (Or Become A New Member)